EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 That's not a C2 artifact.
 That's a plaintext credential file dropped into an arbitrary directory by the malware itself, and it is the highest-fidelity, lowest-cost signal in this entire campaign.

+There's a second one, and getting to it requires saying out loud something the endpoint framing makes easy to skip: **`AzureCommunication.dll` is a DLL.** It has no process of its own.
+Whatever `InitiatingProcessFileName` your network telemetry records for its Graph traffic belongs to *the thing that loaded it* — and if that's `svchost.exe`, `rundll32.exe`, `powershell.exe`, or any signed host on the fleet, then a detection built on "which processes talk to Graph" is looking at an allowlisted name and moving on.
+The blind spot is not that the operator spoofs a process name.
+It's that they don't have to.

+Which means the process-behavior branch below cannot stand on its own, and the fix is to ask the question one layer down: **which processes loaded a module by that name at all.** `DeviceImageLoadEvents` answers that, it costs the same as the filename check, and it hands you the loader identity for free — which is the thing you actually need in order to know where `logAzure.txt` went.

 <br/>

 ### The KQL